 As I sit at my desk trying to focus on my work, a Facebook ping lets me know that Republicans have a Twitter campaign to boycott Starbucks after the company pledged to hire 10,000 refugees.
 In solidarity, I decide I need a cup of coffee.
 Too bad I’m in a blue state.
 There’s a line.
 But while I’m there, I get to chatting with a Republican friend, who clearly hasn’t been paying attention to Twitter.

 I have Republican friends.
 Most live back home in North Carolina.
 Admittedly, I haven’t had enough conversations to understand their points of view.
-It is especially difficult with people like my dad who cite sound bites from Rush Limbaugh and Fox News to counter the concerns I’ve read in The Washington Post.
+It is especially difficult with people like my dad who cite sound bites from Rush Limbaugh and Fox News to counter the concerns I’ve read in The New York Times.

 This friend says what he appreciates about the new President is that he intends to cut needless spending and uses as an example the $600 million in savings from the Lockheed Martin F-35.
 Indeed, it’s always bothered me that government spending is far short of shrewd.
 The Pentagon reportedly spent $640 for a toilet seat and we bought ours at Home Depot for $34.98.
 Of course my sources say I should no longer shop there since they supported DJTs campaign, so I have to use a little more fossil fuel to drive to Lowe’s for my hardware needs.
 Being mindful is a Catch 22.